pattylo/Aoligei/README.md

 Connect the drone with the battery.
 Push the first "Calculate" in the following figure.
 Enter the measured voltage of the battery into the blank.
+Then, and write the series of your battery (3, 4, or 6) into "Number of Cells"

 <div align=center>
 <img src="/documents/figures/batterycali.png">